 Halloween has evolved from an oft-overlooked holiday into a cultural phenomenon.
 And what’s one of the hallmarks of a proper Halloween?
 Why, it’s candy, of course!

 Do you know how much chocolate stores sell around Halloween?

 Almost 90 million pounds!
 And candy companies manufacture 35 millions pounds of candy corn every year!
 (Even though it sometimes seems like nobody likes it.)
 That comes to 9 billion pieces, which is enough to circle the moon 21 times!

 Americans will spend $2.4 billion collectively on 600 million pounds of Halloween candy this year alone.
 That much candy is equivalent to the weight of six Titanic ships.

 Have you ever taken a moment to wonder how all of that candy reaches its destination?
-It’s moved in trucks!
+Trucks, of course!
 What most people don’t know is that when it comes to treats like chocolate and candy apples, they have to be transported in refrigerated freights.
+They’re loaded onto the truck (often with truck-mounted forklifts) and then sent to their destinations.
 The trucks’ cargo stays nice and cool, so that the candy doesn’t arrive at the stores in a gigantic pile of sugary soup.

 Considering the massive quantity of candy that’s transported and sold around Halloween, that’s a gargantuan amount of chilled trucks moving around the country spreading the Halloween spirit.